caktux/znc-compose/README.md

 ZNC-compose
 ===

 docker-compose setup to run ZNC in a Docker container.
-Includes the `znc-otr` and `znc-push` modules.
+Includes the `znc-otr`, `znc-push` and `znc-playback` modules.

 ### Configuration